crashtacular/AudioImaging/README.md

 # AudioImaging
-Create Images from audio input which contain the information of the audio file embeded
+Create Images from audio input which contain the information of the audio file embeded in the image